 How do I get my SVNR?

 Usually, people get their SVNR automatically when they sign up for public health insurance.
 But if you're signing up for private insurance, then the system is a little different.
-You will have to request the SVNR yourself.
+You or your employer will have to request the SVNR.